 The intention of the competition is to encourage promising undergraduate and Honours students in Africa to pursue their interest in Classics.
 Essays on any aspect of Greek or Latin language or literature, or classical history or civilization may be submitted.
 The idea is that students should submit work done as part of their courses, but they may of course write specifically for the competition if they choose.
 Lecturers are kindly requested to bear this competition in mind when they consider that their students have submitted essays of suitable quality and encourage these students to submit their work for consideration.

-The essays are judged by a panel consisting of three South African scholars: Dr Martine De Marre (UNISA) coordinator, Dr Suzanne Sharland (University of KwaZulu-Natal, Durban), Dr. David van Schoor (Rhodes University).
+The essays are judged by a panel consisting of three South African scholars: Dr Martine De Marre (UNISA) coordinator, Dr Suzanne Sharland (University of KwaZulu-Natal, Durban), and David van Schoor (Rhodes University).
 The final editing and preparation of the essay for publication are done by the student under supervision of the lecturer under whose aegis the essay was written and the members of the Akroterion Editorial Committee.

 The competition is open to undergraduates every year and to Honours students in even-numbered years only.
 In 2018 the competition is therefore open to Honours students and not only to undergraduates.
 Where possible the institution should submit students' essays.
 Not more than two essays per institution will normally be accepted.
 Only one essay per candidate may be submitted per year; a prize winner may not compete in subsequent years of the competition.

 Students from any university in Africa may submit entries.
 Essays may be in English or Afrikaans, and should not exceed 3 500 words in length (exceptions will only be made if space is available and if the quality of the work warrants this).